ivanovbiol/addonis-remake/README.md

-# This repository contains refactored Bgiackend of the addonis-telerik-graduate-project.
+# This repository contains refactored Backend of the addonis-telerik-graduate-project.
 (Still no front end is available)

 In order to start the application Docker Desktop is needed to instantiate the containers.
 Also, bootRun the application.